JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 8.7.2 - 27 Jan 2025
+    * Some small fixes in the System.Text.Json ArrayConverter
+    * Added support for Flags enum deserialization in System.Text.Json EnumConverter

 * Version 8.7.1 - 24 Jan 2025
     * Added Authenticated property to IBaseApiClient interface to check if a client was provided API credentials